Connect with us

 Pesticides for killing rodents and insects.

-Several types of food poisoning can raise the risk of miscarriage which are;
+Several types of food poisoning can raise the risk of miscarriage, which are;

 Salmonella; is found in undercooked or raw eggs.